 NEWS & EVENTS

-Campus will be closed on Monday, May 25 for Memorial Day.
-Have a safe holiday weekend.
+Reminder: Campus will be closed Monday, September 7 for Labor Day.

 Inland Logistics and Marine Institute

 For the Media

 >> WKCTC and Southern Illinois University Carbondale sign unique transfer agreements

 WKCTC and Southern Illinois University Carbondale sign unique transfer agreements